On the evaluation of modular polynomials: Algorithms

 \subsection{Algorithm 1}

 The increase in the height bound from \eqref{eq:B1} to \eqref{eq:B2} is caused by the fact that \emph{we are exponentiating in the wrong ring}.
-Rather than lifting $j(E)\in\Fq$ to the integer $\jh$ and computing powers of its reduction in $\Fp$ (which simulates powering in $\Z$), we should instead compute powers $j(E), j(E)^2, \ldots, j(E)^{\ell+1}$ in $\Fq$, lift these values to integers $\hat x_1,\hat x_2,\ldots,\hat x_{\ell+1}$, and work with their reductions in $\Fp$, as in \cite[\S4.4]{Sutherland:CMmethod}.
+Rather than lifting $j(E)\in\Fq$ to the integer $\jh$ and computing powers of its reduction in $\Fp$ (which simulates powering in $\Z$), we should instead compute powers $j(E), j(E)^2, \ldots, j(E)^{\ell+1}$ in $\Fq$, lift these values to integers $\hat x_1,\hat x_2,\ldots,\hat x_{\ell+1}$, and work with their reductions in $\Fp$, as in \cite[\S4.4]{Sutherland:CMmethod} (a similar strategy is used in \cite{KedlayaUmans:ModularComposition}).
 Of course the reductions of $\hat x_1, \hat x_2,\ldots, \hat x_{\ell+1}$ need not correspond to powers of any particular element in $\Fp$; nevertheless, if we simply replace each occurrence of~$X^i$ in the modular polynomial $\Phi_\ell(X,Y)\bmod p$ with $\hat x_i\bmod p$, we achieve the same end result using a much smaller height bound.

 We now present Algorithm~1 to compute $\phi(Y)=\phi_\ell(Y)=\Phi_\ell(j(E),y)$.
 If desired, the algorithm can also compute the polynomials $\phi_X(Y)=(\partial\Phi_\ell/\partial X)(j(E),Y)$ and $\phi_{XX}(Y)=(\partial^2\Phi_\ell/\partial X^2)(j(E),Y)$, which may be used to compute normalized isogenies, as described in \S\ref{subsection:normalized}.
 These optional steps are shown in parentheses.